Long-eared jerboa

 The long-eared jerboa (Euchoreutes naso) is a nocturnal mouse-like rodent with a long tail, long hind legs for jumping, and exceptionally large ears.
-It is distinct enough that authorities consider it to be the only member of both its genus, Euchoreutes, and subfamily, Euchoreutinae.
+It is distinct that authorities consider it to be the only member of both its genus, Euchoreutes, and subfamily, Euchoreutinae.

 Long-eared jerboas are found in the Palearctic ecozone.
 The specific palearctic ecozone areas they are found in are southernmost Mongolia to the Takla-Makan Desert, Mengxin, Aerijin Mountain, and Qinghai-Tibet Plateau regions of north western China.
 Long-eared jerboas in most cases are nocturnal, The long-eared jerboa's fur according to the book 100 animals to see before they die "is reddish yellow to pale russet with white underparts."
 Very little is known about the species.

 Description

 The long-eared jerboa's head and body length measures 70 to 90 mm while its tail is double this size, between 150 and 162 mm.
 Like its disproportionately long tail, its hind feet are also large, helping it to jump high, measuring between 40 and 46 mm.
 It weighs 24 to 38 g.
 Long-eared jerboas usually eat insects.
 They use sound to locate and capture them by performing fast leaps into the air.
 According to animal diversity web, "The two lateral digits are shorter than the three central ones.
 The central metatarsals are fused for a small distance.
 The feet are covered with tufts of bristly hairs.
 Long-eared jerboas have ears that are 1/3 longer than their heads.
 The incisors are thin and white.
 A small premolar can be found on each side of the upper jaw.
 Females have eight mammae."
 Their fur is light reddish/brown with a white underside.
 Their tails are covered in fine hairs the same color as their body and have a black and white tuft on the end.